alibaba/opentelemetry-go-auto-instrumentation/example/demo/README.md

 ### 5. run jaeger

-if you run on k8s
+If you run on k8s

 ```shell
 kubectl apply -f jaeger.yaml
 ```

-if you run on loacal machine:
+If you run on loacal machine:

 ```shell
 docker run --rm --name jaeger \